Botulism Immune Globulin (Intravenous-Human)

 Dosage form specific issues:

-• Human plasma: Product of human plasma; may potentially contain infectious agents which could transmit disease.
+• Human plasma: Product of human plasma; may potentially contain infectious agents (eg, viruses, the variant Creutzfeldt Jakob disease [vCJD] agent and, theoretically, the Creutzfeldt Jakob disease [CJD] agent) that could transmit disease, including unknown or emerging viruses and other pathogens.
 Screening of donors, as well as testing and/or inactivation or removal of certain viruses, reduces the risk.
 Infections thought to be transmitted by this product should be reported to the manufacturer.

 • Administration: For IV infusion only; do not exceed recommended rate of administration.

-Renal function (BUN, serum creatinine, urinary output); vital signs (continuously during infusion); aseptic meningitis syndrome (may occur hours to days following IGIV therapy); signs of relapse (may occur up to 1 month following recovery)
+Renal function (BUN, serum creatinine, urinary output); vital signs (continuously during infusion); signs and/or symptoms of allergic reaction (continuously during infusion); aseptic meningitis syndrome (may occur hours to days following IGIV therapy); signs of relapse (may occur up to 1 month following recovery)